henrynavntoft/henrynavntoft/README.md

 - 👋 Hi, I’m @henrynavntoft
 - 👀 I’m interested in html, css, javascript, react.js & node.js
 - 🌱 I’m currently learning react.js and next.js
-- 📫 How to reach me mail: info@heluna.dk
+- 📫 How to reach me mail: henrylnavntoft@gmail.com

 <!---
 henrynavntoft/henrynavntoft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.